ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/index.md

 You should be all set!

 ##### Known Limitations
+* You can override some Custom Connector properties.
+See the fill [list in the official documentation.](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/custom-connector-manage.html#override-configuration-properties)
 * Custom Connectors are available only in [some AWS regions](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/custom-connector-fands.html#supported-aws-regions)
 * See the list of [Custom Connectors limitations in the official docs](https://docs.confluent.io/cloud/current/connectors/bring-your-connector/custom-connector-fands.html#limitations)